equt/paper.vim/README.md

 <br/>

-This theme is built with [vim-colortemplate].
 To try it out, just add it as a normal Vim plug-in, e.g., for `vim-plug` users

 [vim-colortemplate]: https://github.com/lifepillar/vim-colortemplate